 In addition to the information on this page, there are many community-built resources worth exploring:

-- Week in Ethereum A weekly newsletter covering key developments across the ecosystem
+Week in Ethereum News A weekly newsletter covering key developments across the ecosystem

 A “smart contract” is simply a piece of code that is running on Ethereum.
 It’s called a “contract” because code that runs on Ethereum can control valuable things like ETH or other digital assets.

-- Want to learn how to program on Ethereum with smart contracts? ethereum.org/build
+Want to learn how to program on Ethereum with smart contracts? ethereum.org/developers

 Ethereum currently uses a system called “Proof of Work”.
 This allows the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain, and prevents certain kinds of economic attacks.